swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 > argon
 > ~~~
 > {: .output}
+>
 > We can choose any name we want for variables.
-We might just as easily have chosen the name `banana` for the loop variable, as long as we use the same name when we invoke the variable inside the loop:
+> We might just as easily have chosen the name `banana`
+> for the loop variable,
+> as long as we use the same name when we invoke the variable inside the loop:
+>
 > ~~~
 > word = 'oxygen'
 > for banana in word:
 >     print(banana)
 > ~~~
-> {.python}
+> {: .python}
 >
 > ~~~
 > o